Engane Nee Marakkum: Soundtrack

 The music was composed by Shyam and the lyrics were written by Chunakkara Ramankutty.
 Single "Vellitheril" was sung by Vani Jairam and Krishnachandran.

 Reception

-The film was a commercial success at the box office.
+The film was a commercial success at the box office and one of the biggest superhits of then superstar Shanker.
 Engane Nee Marakkum is one of the early films in which Mohanlal began playing comedic roles.